Hello! I’m Ruth – a Christian, wife, mum, writer and book lover.

 Born in England in the county of Norfolk where the land is flat, I now live in the county of Devon where the hills roll on.
 The countryside is just beautiful in both places – very thankful to be able to go between them!

 I love our world.
 When I was 18 I was blessed to get the opportunity to explore some of the USA thanks to a scholarship from the Royal Geographical Society.
 I saw the most amazing places including the Grand Canyon, Yellowstone, Glacier National Park, Monument Valley to give just a snippet.
-After this great adventure, I went to Plymouth University and achieved a first class honours degree in Geography with International Relations.
+My desire is to go back to the USA at some point – perhaps for more than just a holiday… After this great adventure, I went to Plymouth University and achieved a first class honours degree in Geography with International Relations.

 It was not as straightforward as that though.